dmfrodrigues/feup-cal-exam/README.md

 © 2020 Diogo Rodrigues

 All files are licensed under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License](LICENSE) by **© 2020 Diogo Rodrigues**.

+Note that submodules may have their own licenses.